 Circles of Impact

 TFIers implement a bottom-up approach.
 Our impact is rooted in the trust we build between the teacher and the student.
 From there, pivotal relationships are grown with the class, the entire school, and the surrounding community.
 Focusing on the needs of the individual student allows us to understand and address each specific need.
 We then involve teachers, parents, school administration, and other organizations and figures in the community.
 We aim to strengthen our circles of impact and create a resounding effect that grows more powerful as more TFIers become active in each community.

 What Can Be Done?

 Our solution is to train superior teachers and leaders.
 Comparative studies show that one of the most significant factors in student success is the teacher’s impact.
-After ten years of successfully implementing teachers dedicated to change, we can say with confidence that one good teacher can fundamentally change the lives of tens of students.
+After eleven years of successfully implementing teachers dedicated to change, we can say with confidence that one good teacher can fundamentally change the lives of tens of students.

 Systemic and Community-Wide Change

 The goal of TFI’s strategy is to have an impact on around 200 schools over the next five years.
 We position young and highly motivated teachers in these schools and raise the expectations of students from disadvantaged socioeconomic backgrounds at a system-wide level.
 TFI is increasing public awareness around the importance of equal opportunity in education for Israel’s national resilience.
 We believe that equal educational opportunities will be possible in Israel if we work together as a community.